lawrie/blackicemxbook/Programming_the_Built-in_Hardware/Programming_the_Built-in_Hardware.md

 ## UART

-The IceCoregithub sites has a set of [example programs][] including a comprehensive example ofn the use of the uart.
+The IceCore github site has a set of [example programs][] including a comprehensive example on the use of the uart.

 The uart is connected to pins 62 (TX) and 61 (RX) of the Ice40.